 We've outlined some tips to help align your marketing strategy with the rules of the American Bar Association.

 1. Don't Use the Term ‘Expert’ When Advertising

 Even if you're proud of your law firm's success, it's typically against the rules to claim that you are an ‘expert’ or ‘specialist’ unless you have the formal certifications to back it up.
 This is first and one of the basic lawyer advertising rules!
 Rule 7.2 in the American Bar Association notes that lawyers shouldn't imply that they specialize in a practice area unless they've been certified by an ABA-accredited organization authorized by their state, district, or U.S. territory.

-A legal specialist in California, for instance, must have practiced law continuously for a set number of years with a specific portion of this time dedicated to practicing that specialty.
-We encourage you to take a look at any web page that has “expert" or similar language to see if you're violating any rules.
+A legal specialist in California, for instance, must have practiced law continuously for a set number of years, with a specific portion of that time dedicated to practicing that specialty.
+Make sure you check any web page with "expert" or similar language to make sure you're not violating any rules.

 There are also specific rules regarding what you can and cannot say in your advertising.
 Any language that is misleading or untrue could result in a frustrating violation.
 While this is a fairly understood rule across law firms, here are some things that aren't allowed in most states:

 - Create advertisements for practice areas that you don't handle